-For more on propranolol’s complete list of side effects, head on over to our Complete Guide to Propranolol Side Effects.
+For more on propranolol’s complete list of common side effects and more serious adverse effects, head on over to our Complete Guide to .

-Yes.
-Unfortunately, propranolol interactions do occur with a variety of other medications.
+Propranolol interactions occur with a variety of other medications.
 Some of these interactions are listed below.

 Propranolol can also interact with other beta blockers, meaning you should never take it with drugs such as acebutolol, atenolol, bisoprolol, carteolol, esmolol, metoprolol, nadolol, nebivolol or sotalol.
 Used with propranolol, these drugs can cause a dangerous drop in your heart rate.